Jeunese/jeunese.github.io/docs/ux-writing.md

 -  With abelled controls and UI elements that benefit from supplemental information that doesn't fit as on-screen text.
 -  As a form of [Progressive disclosure](https://jeunese.github.io/#/ux-writing?id=progressive-disclosure-philosophy), eliminating the need for descriptive on-screen text if not essential to the primary task.

-Tooltips are typically opened when the user interacts with a help (?), info (i), and important (!) icon:
+Tooltips are opened when a user hovers over a labelled control or when a user directly interacts with a help (?), info (i), or important (!) icon.
+For tooltip icons:
 - Use a question mark (**?**) for tooltips that answer the *questions* "why?", "how?", or "what does this mean?", like why an email address is needed, where to find a reference number, or what a term means.
 - Use the letter "**i**" for tooltips that provide supplementary information that users might benefit from without having to navigate away from the UI, like useful knowledge, insights, or tips to add value or clarification.
 For example, you might want to let users know what they can do with a feature ("You can customise this design") or provide extra guidance like password requirements.
 - Use an exclamation point (**!**) for tooltips that provide important information or context, like how personal information will be used or how something is calculated.
 If information is *necessary*, consider using [in-line copy](https://jeunese.github.io/#/ux-writing?id=in-line-copy) instead.